 - Understand the challenge of transitioning.
 Transfer trauma can happen during the moving transition for an older adult.
 Transfer trauma is a cluster of symptoms that can occur when an older adult moves from one environment to another.
 Symptoms can include confusion, anxiety, pain, sleeplessness, and poor appetite.
 The symptoms may occur before, after and during the move.
 The best way to handle the transition is to understand what is happening and why.
 Allowing your loved one to make decisions and to be part of the process can help prevent or at least lessen the trauma.

 - Add familiar items.
 Make the person's new room or space as familiar and comforting to them as possible.
 It’s a good idea to fill their room with familiar items such as a photo album, a favorite chair, or even a television that they watch a particular show on every day.
 Bring any possessions that have meaning to them.
-The more connected your loved one feels to their new surroundings the easier it will be for them to adapt and feel secure.
-Fill up their spaces with pictures of loved ones and play familiar music so they can reminisce about the past and bring those reassuring memories back into the present.
-Alzheimer’s and dementia patients take comfort in things that they recognize.
+The more familiar your loved one feels in their new environment, the easier it will be for them to settle in.
+Fill up their living space with pictures of loved ones, familiar objects and play familiar music so they can experience those reassuring memories back in the present.

 - Visit the memory care community before move-in.
 Try to set up some time before move-in for your loved one to visit the senior living community.
-Join an activity and allow your senior to warm up to their surroundings and the new residents they will be calling their neighbors.
+Join an activity and allow your loved one to warm up to their surroundings and to engage with the residents they will be calling their neighbors.

 - Work with the facility to ease the transition.
 Moving can lead to uneasy feelings for everyone involved.
-Work with the staff to come up with ideas that will ease the transition for your loved one from moving out of their home into their new community.
+Work with the staff to come up with ideas which will ease the transition for your loved one into their new community.

 - Move-in during less busy times.
-Find out what times of day things are slower in the community and what the best time of the day is for your move in.
-Whether it is early mornings or late afternoons it is better to have less traffic, fewer people, less noise, and less commotion.
-This will benefit your senior from getting anxious or disturbed with all of the activity around them and provide a smooth transition.
+Identify the time of day when things are slower in the community to schedule the move.
+It is better to have less traffic, fewer people, less noise, and less commotion.
+This will reduce stress for both you and your loved one.

 - Communicate with the staff members right away.
 The sooner the staff gets to know your loved one the better.
-The more they know about your loved one the easier it will be for them to connect and start conversations as they move in.
-Communicate with their caregiver about your loved ones’ normal schedule.
+This will allow them to connect and start conversations as they move in.
+Communicate with the caregiver about your loved ones’ normal schedule.
 Let them know their likes and dislikes.
-Disclose any habits or traits they may have that will help the caregiver to get to know your loved one better.
-Make sure to also provide a list of the person’s personal healthcare such as medical and mental health history, along with a list of details about any medications they might be taking.
+Disclose any habits or traits they may have that will help the caregiver develop any protocols specific to the needs of your loved one.
+Provide medical and mental health history, along with a list of medications.

 - Take it slow the first few days.
 Try not to bombard them with new faces, a new place, and new food all at once.
 For the first couple meals maybe accompany them to the dining room.
 Help them get adjusted to their new surroundings and food schedule.
 Slowly start meeting other neighbors and help them get acquainted with their new home.

 - Always describe what is happening around them.
-Try to help your loved ones feel secure in their new home as you describe what is going on around them.
-Explain the food schedules, where the activities are being held in the community, and what they can expect life to look like on a daily basis.
-Be descriptive about the positives that are happening around them so they get a secure feeling about what events are happening in their life.
+Try to help your loved ones feel secure in their new home by participating in the experience and describing it to them, if necessary.
+Explain the overall daily schedule, food times, community rooms, and planned activities.
+Be descriptive about the positives that are happening around them so they can feel secure and optimistic about their days ahead.

 - Visit frequently for the first few weeks.
-If at all possible, try to visit your loved one as much as you can for the first few weeks.
-They will most likely be going through an adjustment period.
-Seeing a familiar face can help reduce some of the anxiety and fears they are facing with their new surroundings.
-It also lets your loved one know that they haven’t been abandoned and they aren’t being isolated from their family once they have moved.
+If possible, visit your loved one regularly for the first few weeks.
+Seeing a familiar face can reduce some anxiety and worry they may experience in their new environment.
+It also lets your loved one know that they haven’t been abandoned and they aren’t being isolated from their family.

 - Set up family time for visits.
-Once your loved one has a daily schedule, find out from the community what options are available for your whole family to visit.
-Whether it is in person or through FaceTime, try to come up with a weekly schedule that fits into your senior’s daily routine.
+Once your loved one has a daily schedule, identify and schedule options for your whole family to visit.
+Whether it is in person or using modern virtual tools such as ZOOM, Skype, Facetime, etc., try to come up with a weekly schedule that fits into your senior’s daily routine.
+If necessary, spend some time ensuring that your loved ones are able to work those technologies on their own.
 Having a weekly schedule for visits will give your senior something to look forward to each week.

 - Add comfort food to the menu.
 For the first week try to arrange your loved one’s daily favorite comfort foods.
 Talk to the chef and staff to see if they can accommodate your requests.
 If at all possible try and stay for a few meals to make sure your loved one is eating well.

-- Give yourself grace.
+Give yourself grace.
 Caregivers often deal with guilt during this period.
-Remember that what you are doing is in your loved one’s best interest.
-Be patient.
-Your loved one will be able to read your emotions if they are running on high.
-Try to be calm even if the circumstances become overwhelming.
+Remember that your decision will result in increased specialized care for your loved one.
+Try to be calm even if the circumstances become overwhelming as your loved one will likely pick up on your emotional state.
 It will take at least four to six weeks for your loved one to get settled into their new community and new routines.
 Just be certain you have done the best thing for your loved one and their quality of life.